darshgarg7/Kingdom_AI_Swarm/README.md

 2. Ensure Docker Desktop is running
 3. In VSCode, cmd + shift + P and build & reopen in container.
    ( optional:
-Build the Dockerfile
+Build the Dockerfile:
    docker build -t ai-agent-swarm .
-Run the Dockerfile
+Run the Dockerfile:
    docker run -it --rm ai-agent-swarm
     )

    **running the framework** (make sure to run: **cd src** )